usafa-astro-331/Astro-331X/lab_03_communication/README.md

 After receiving a command, FlatSAT will produce a response and return it to the ground station using the same link in reverse.

-The radios need to be programmed with compatible parameters (channel, etc.) before they can communicate.
-In this lab the ground station radio is programmed once using AT commands sent from the ground station serial terminal.
-You will modify your Arduino (once) code so that each time FlatSAT reboots it will program the radio.

 Each XBee radio maintains a record of the signal strength of the last message it received.
 An RSSI query from the ground station involves the following steps:

 - query message from ground station via XBee to FlatSAT